Dwayne Johnson: Relationships

 In 2007, Johnson began dating Lauren Hashian, the daughter of Sib Hashian, the drummer for the band Boston.
 They met in 2006 while Johnson was filming The Game Plan.
 On August 18, 2019, Johnson and Hashian married in Hawaii.
 They have two daughters, Jasmine and Tiana, and live in Los Angeles.
 They also maintain a farm in Virginia and a home in Southwest Ranches, Florida.
-Jasmine and Tiana provided voices for Johnson's 2024 film Moana 2.
+Alongside Johnson, Jasmine and Tiana provided voices for Moana 2.

 In February 2020, WWE announced that Johnson's daughter Simone had started training at the WWE Performance Center, making her the first fourth-generation WWE wrestler.
 On May 16, Johnson announced she had signed a contract with WWE, and announced in May 2022 that her ring name would be Ava Raine.
-She has since been appearing on the NXT brand.
+She appeared with the NXT brand until January 2026 when she opted not to renew her WWE contract.